 When you’re a company that extends credit to other businesses for sales opportunities, you can run into some risky situations.
 You can end up providing the product or services and the customer turns around and never makes payment.
 This puts your company in a delicate situation.
 You’re left trying to find a way to make up for the unexpected cash flow issues by either making more sales or refusing credit to other customers, who need the payment terms in order to purchase your products.

 Either way, it’s not a great way to have to run your business.
 As a result, it’s important to come up with a way reduce these risks of non-payment.
-There are 4 main ways that businesses commonly choose to mitigate these credit risks.
-We’ve outlined them below.
+There are 4 main ways of mitigating credit risk that businesses commonly choose.
+We’ve outlined these four strategies below.

 Some companies choose to work with a factoring company when they come across customers unwilling to pay on their debt.
 A factoring company purchases the invoices that you are unable to collect on and then takes a percent of your margin after they have collected on the invoice and collect a fee from you.
 This option can be tempting for people who are strapped for cash now, since the company will buy your invoices from you, however, the downside is that you will never be collecting on the full amount you are owed since the factoring company charges a fee and takes a percentage.
 Additionally, depending on the factoring company you choose, if their methods of collection are unaligned to how you normally treat your customers could erode your customer relationships.